jermanuts/feather-docs/content/_guides/websocket.md

 - Send: send by specifying a fiat amount
 - History: historical fiat prices column
-- Settings → Node: updated list of websocket nodes.
+- Settings → Network → Node: updated list of websocket nodes.
 - Mining → Downloads: the list of XMRig downloads will be unavailable.